buy-anything

 Checkout Flow

-- Submit order to Rye API using bash (see Step 2)
+4. Submit order to Rye API (see Step 2)

 Step 1: Secure Card Capture via BasisTheory

-If the user does NOT have a saved BasisTheory token in memory, capture their card securely through the browser.
+If the user does NOT have a saved BasisTheory token in memory, have them open the secure card capture page in their own browser.

-Tell the user: "I've opened a secure card entry page in your browser.
-Please enter your card details there and click Submit.
+Tell the user: "Open the secure card entry page above.
+Enter your card details there and click Submit.
 Your card info never touches this chat — it goes directly to BasisTheory's PCI-compliant vault.
 After submitting, copy the token shown on the page and paste it back here."

 Wait for the user to paste the token (a UUID like d1ff0c32-...).